 Hocken holds over 3,500 music sheets, ranging from early (rare) copies of the New Zealand national anthem God Defend New Zealand by Thomas Bracken and John Woods to recent works by John Psathas, Gareth Farr, Gillian Whitehead, and other national and local composers, including the University of Otago Mozart Fellows.

 Our collection includes early music sheets, including All Hail!
 Zealandia by Robert Crosbie (1885), and The Whalers of the Deep Deep Sea by Te Heu Heu and St. George, from 1857.
-We hold scores by significant figures in New Zealand contemporary music, including Douglas Lilburn, Eve de Castro-Robinson, Jenny McLeod and Anthony Ritchie, as well as folk and popular songs from throughout New Zealand.
+We hold scores by significant figures in New Zealand contemporary music, including Douglas Lilburn, Eve de Castro-Robinson, Jenny McLeod, and Anthony Ritchie, as well as folk and popular songs from throughout New Zealand.
 Hocken’s music sheets also include war songs from the Boer War, and both the first and second World Wars.
-We have digitised many of our World War I era music sheets, and these can be viewed via OUR Heritage.
+We have digitised many of our World War I era music sheets, which can be viewed via OUR Heritage.

 Examples of sheet music include: